F7East/capstone-notes/README.md

 # capstone-notes

-This repo is for keeping track for capstone code written
+This repo is for keeping track of capstone code written